wvteijlingen/Spine/README.md

 * Warning
 * Error
 * None

+#### Custom loggers
+The default `ConsoleLogger` logs to the console using the Swift built in `print` command.
+You can assign a custom logger that implements the `Logger` protocol to the static `Spine.logger` variable.

 ### Memory management
 Spine suffers from the same memory management issues as Core Data, namely retain cycles for recursive relationships.
 These cycles can be broken in two ways: